Syrupyt/SignalSimFinanceManager/README.md

   The best thing about this?
 It doesn't use your personal files:
     on Linux, it's usually ~/.local/share or ~/.config on Windows, it's usually in Appdata or Documents.
   This program doesn't do that.
 The *only* files affected is the folder you run the program in.
+So the only uninstall steps?
+Just delete the executable, and the json.

   Do note, I haven't tested shortcuts, and they may break due to my use of os.path.
 Though try it out and see.